Rob Lorch

 -----

-I'm a fourth-year computer science PhD student at the University of Iowa, where I am a member of the Computational Logic Center.
+I'm a fourth-year computer science PhD candidate at the University of Iowa, where I am a member of the Computational Logic Center.
 I work under the supervision of Dr. Cesare Tinelli and Dr. Omar Chowdhury (@ Stony Brook University).

 Publications